 My name is Emily Spring and I’m just a college girl passionate about a cause.
 God has really placed the nation of Haiti on my heart and through several mission trips and internships in Northwest Haiti (specifically the city of Mole Saint-Nicolas) that love has grown.
 I wanted to start something, let’s call it a movement, that would raise awareness for the problems faced in Haiti while also covering that country in prayer.
-I truly believe in the power of prayer and I knew that I could “rally the masses” through a blog or other social media and gather people for this cause.
+I truly believe in the power of prayer and I figured the best place to start would be on social media.
+So I started a blog to “rally the masses.”
 I want to “circle” Haiti in prayer.
 This comes from the story of Honi and the book “The Circle Maker” by Mark Batterson.
 The idea is that in drawing prayer circles around our requests, dreams, and fears we will begin to pray bolder prayers that honor God.

 I’m asking for you to join me on this journey – to join me in praying for Haiti and the Mole, to join me in donating your time or finances, to join me in spreading the word.
 Let’s show everyone how big and mighty our God really is as we try to live out his commandments and walk by faith.
 Join me!